 Don't forget to have a look at the updated Art For Sale for work being offered by private collectors » Art For Sale.***

-Guest Artist applications for the 2019 AFAS show at Pebble Beach are closed.
+The venue for a 2020 AFAS group show has not been announced.
 If you are an artist interested in applying for a Guest Artist spot for 2020, your application is due by no later than November this year. »Review the requirements here and learn more » about the Society***

 Continuing our practice of archiving past issues for a rolling five years, the August 2013 and March 2014 issues have now been removed.
 The usual reminder: Our almost constant change in layouts to accommodate ever-changing screens has resulted in the removal of early artist feature stories.
 We have reformatted and relaunched a number of these from the earliest and now deleted editions... take a look here: »Archived Artist Stories Index and archived back issues here: »Archived Issues Index***